CrumrineCoder/Simon-Says/README.md

 ## Acknowledgments

 * I got help with the CSS on the FreeCodeCamp Slack.
+I got helped fixing the audio also from people on FreeCodeCamp.